orkhasnat/CS_Notes/programming/Design Patterns/Factory Method.md

 - [[Factory Method]] is a specialization of [[Template Method]].
 At the same time, a _Factory Method_ may serve as a step in a large _Template Method_.

 # Code Examples
+The Factory Method defines a method, which should be used for creating objects instead of using a direct constructor call (`new` operator).
+Subclasses can override this method to change the class of objects that will be created.

 **Complexity:**  🌟 ⭐ ⭐
 **Popularity:** 🌟 🌟  🌟